indieSoftware/Navigator/Sources/NavigatorUI/Documentation.docc/Documentation.md

 * Both Declarative and Imperative navigation and control.
 * Navigation state restoration.
 * Event logging and debugging.
+* No navigationDestination registration operations are required.

+You might want to reread that last bullet point again...

 Navigator is written entirely in Swift and SwiftUI, and supports iOS 16 and above.